zalyoung/gitlab-handbook/content/handbook/solutions-architects/demo-systems/workshops-best-practices.md

 ### Key Benefits

-The workshop approach delivers multiple strategic advantages in the pre-sales process:
+The workshop approach delivers multiple strategic advantages in the sales process:

 - Dramatically accelerates customer comfort and awareness with GitLab's extensive feature set through direct, hands-on experience
 - Substantially reduces or completely eliminates the requirement for time-consuming and resource-intensive POVs